Understanding Key Messages

 - Sirens - At some locations, sirens may be used to indicate an evacuation.

 - ALERT Flashing strobes - At various locations, flashing strobes indicate an incident has or is about to occur in an immediate area.
 The strobes are supported by electronic message boards that provide directives for evacuation, lockdown, or shelter in place.
 Students and employees are expected to comply with these directives.

 - Message boards - Electronic message boards are used in some locations to provide directives regarding evacuation, lockdown, and shelter-in-place.
 These boards may also be used to relay messages directly from a college or District website to provide more detailed information.

 - Phone trees - Each Department at every location is required to have a notification phone tree to deploy in the event of a major emergency.
-The contact information and Department protocols are additionally provided to College Safety.
+The contact information and Department protocols are additionally provided to College Police.

 - Media - local TV and radio (as appropriate)